Call Us Today (844) 567-5011

 Most borrowers will enter into a financial agreement with their short term lender that says they hand over the pink slip for their vehicle.
-In turn they agree to a specific lending contract which says the applicant will make on time monthly payments, often for a term of 30 days.
+In turn, they agree to a specific lending contract which says the applicant will make on time monthly payments, often for a term of 30 days.
 Assuming you stay on track with payments and run into no other financial issues you will be fine.
 The finance company will keep the pink slip as collateral to your car.
-The title will be returned to you after online loan has been paid in full.
+The car title will be returned to you after the secured loan has been paid in full.
 One issue we see with online finance firms is the fact that contracts can be vague.
 Because the contracts are complicated you need to understand what you’re getting into.
 Some contracts state that a lender can repossess your vehicle if you fall behind or even miss a payment by one day.
 In this case, a title loan lender has the legal right to take your vehicle and keep it until you get current on payments.
 You will also have to pay any applicable fees like towing costs and impound charges.
 Some states like Florida will even require you to update the pink slip or title information if there’s been a change.
 It’s very important to get back to current on your payments if you end up in a situation like this.
 After a certain amount of time the lender has every right to sell or auction off your vehicle.
 Once that happens they will settle out the account and you will no longer own the car.
 In any case it’s critical to know your rights when it comes to what happens when your car gets repossessed.
 Don’t assume the automobile is gone forever.
 You have protections in place from your state and Federal Government.
-Most companies that offer online title loans don’t want to see a situation like this occur.
+Most companies that offer car title loans don’t want to see a situation like this occur.
 It can be very expensive for your lender to repossess a car, impound it and auction it off.
-We’ve seen most companies are willing to work with you but you need to reach out to them and be transparent about the situation.
+Many car title loan companies are willing to work with you but you need to reach out to them and be transparent about the situation.
 Work out a payment plan that fits into your monthly budget.